harithmanoj/Enhance/Contributing.md

 For typo corrections, open an issue.

+## Naming Convention

+Use all Capital with underscore seperator for constants and macros.

+Use camelCase for variables, functions etc.

+Use PascalCase for Types.

+Use underscore as prefix for all private class / structure members

+Use is / has / can / should etc prefix for boolean variables.

+Use i, j, k, index etc for index variables or iterator variables.

 ## Documentation

 Doxygen documentation will only be built when code is ready to be released.